dantleech/blog/content/posts/2026/05-21-day-23/index.md

 ![Camera/IMG_20260521_113254_540.jpg](202605202044-4poppies.jpg)
 _Four Poppies_

 At one point the rough farm-track led to a bridge.
-The bridge had both a sign with a red circle and person inside it and a legal notice "the commune of XXX blah blah blah" two pages of A4 paper.
+The little bridge was blocked off and had both a sign with a red circle and person inside it and a legal notice "the commune of XXX blah blah blah" two pages of A4 paper which I had no intention of reading.
 It seemed that the commune had decided to prohibit access to the 2 meter bridge that crossed the stream.
 I ignored the sign via. the clearly trodden path around the sign.
 Was it in danger of collapse?
 If it was the worst that could happen is you'd get wet, more likely you'd simply make another step and be on the other side.

 ![Camera/IMG_20260521_131857_048.jpg](202605202044-theroad.jpg)
 _The road_